 Hampshire shares borders with many of England’s best-loved rural counties.
 It’s possible to travel to and from Wiltshire, West Sussex, Dorset, Surrey, and Berkshire.
 The county is also only 70 miles from the centre of London, with ferry ports in Portsmouth and Southampton helping to connect people to the Isle of Wight and also the continent.

-Do you have any interesting or fun facts about Hampshire that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Hampshire?
+Share them in the comments below!